Solo Travel in China

 China is relatively safe for solo female travellers but be prepared for a bit of a culture shock.
 Staring, spitting, shoving in queues and using a microphone for practically everything can leave you feeling a bit overwhelmed, especially in Beijing, the capital.
 Most people are curious but once you get outside of the city, people are welcoming and friendly.

-The language barrier can be a real problem, as most people outside of the tourist industry do not speak English.
-If you’re lost or otherwise in need of help, younger people are more likely to speak English than are older people.
+The language barrier can be a challenge.
+If you are lost or in need of help, younger people are more likely to speak English than older people.
 When in doubt, look for a high-school student.
 Keep an eye on your belongings, and be cautious venturing out on your own at night – just as you would anywhere else.

 Vast, timeless, and exotic, China mixes the ancient and the modern in a not-always-seamless but continuously fascinating manner.
 Rich in history, full of natural beauty, and constantly evolving, the country is endlessly alluring and has something for everyone.
 In addition, China is safe for solo female travellers and still relatively inexpensive – what’s not to love?